MAAV-Software/mission9-2022/README.md

 maav-mission9       latest          <hex-hash>          30 minutes ago  1.5GB
 ```

-You can now spin up a docker container as follows:
+You can now spin up a docker container as follows (note that if you are running linux, before you spin up the container, in order to see the GUI, you may need to type `$ xhost +`):

 ```
 $ docker-compose run --rm maav-mission9